Photo Flash: Meet the Cast of AUGUST: OSAGE COUNTY, Opening Tonight at Actors' NET

 Tracy Letts' Pulitzer Prize winning play August: Osage County dominates the Heritage Center stage in Morrisville for a month-long run, promising to shine light on this acclaimed tragi-comedy.
-Performing weekends February 28 - March 23, August: Osage County is the memorable tale of the dysfunctional Weston family as they assemble during a family crisis.
+Performing weekends tonight, February 28 - March 23, August: Osage County is the memorable tale of the dysfunctional Weston family as they assemble during a family crisis.
 They bring with them all the excess baggage of past grudges and grievances, airing all their dirty laundry amid barbs and often devastatingly funny, snide comments.
 Scroll down for a first look at the cast!

 Despite movie mega-stars, the recently released film version of Letts' play garnered almost as much negative criticism as praise.
 "Scripts often work best in the medium in which they were originally conceived," explained NET General Manager Joe Doyle.
 "When Hollywood takes a tale meant for the stage and expands it to the big screen, the intimacy and nuance are often lost.
 Our Heritage Center Theatre is the perfect venue for presenting this work.
 It's 'fly on the wall theatre': our audiences feel as if they're present during a real family clash.
 And director Delarme Landes has assembled an amazing cast to bring this ensemble show to life."

 Landes, a resident of Doylestown, describes the show as "a prickly piece of theater --equal parts profane and profound, ugly and beautiful, tragic and funny.
 The language and themes are brutally, unflinchingly honest.
 The things it has to say about us -- as individuals, partners, parents, lovers, humans -- are not always pleasant to contemplate."